-(c) PRP Information Document.
+- (13) OPS Exception.
+The provisions for re-employment on an OPS contract are in effect only for new PRP participants whose initial re-employment occurs during the 1992-93 academic year or thereafter. - (c) PRP Information Document.
 The parties agree to jointly develop written information describing the current provisions of the Phased Retirement Program in the Agreement.
-The Board of Trustees shall distribute this written information to the Office of Human Resources and the UFF-UNF Chapter, upon request.

-29.7 Free University Courses for Faculty: Full-time faculty members, including those on sabbaticals or on professional development or grants-in-aid leave, may enroll for up to six (6) credit hours of instruction per term (Fall, Spring, or Summer) without payment of tuition and fees at the University on a space available basis.

-29.8 Employee Assistance Programs.
+The Board of Trustees shall distribute this written information to the Office of Human Resources and the UFF-UNF Chapter, upon request. - 31.7 Free University Courses for Faculty: Full-time faculty members, including those on sabbaticals or on professional development or grants-in-aid leave, may enroll for up to six (6) credit hours of instruction per term (Fall, Spring, or Summer) without payment of tuition and fees at the University on a space available basis. - 31.8 Employee Assistance Programs.
 The Board of Trustees encourages the University to expand its existing Employee Assistance Program (EAP) to include assessment, referral, follow-up consultation, short-term counseling, and other services for faculty members with personal, family, job stress, or substance abuse problems.
-Any policies created or revised by the University in the development or operation of its EAP shall be discussed in consultation with the UFF-UNF Chapter.

-29.9 Pre-tax Benefits Program.
-The University shall continue to provide a pre-tax benefits program for salaried faculty members at the University which includes the opportunity to: (1) pay for their State insurance premiums on a pre-tax basis and, (2) utilize flexible spending accounts for medical and dependent care expenses.

-29.10 Parking.
-Each faculty member hired on or before the beginning of the 2014 fall term, who remains employed by the University as of September 5, 2014, shall be provided a \$95 transportation stipend to be paid in the September 5, 2014 paycheck.
+Any policies created or revised by the University in the development or operation of its EAP shall be discussed in consultation with the UFF-UNF Chapter. - 31.9 Pre-tax Benefits Program.
+The University shall continue to provide a pre-tax benefits program for salaried faculty members at the University which includes the opportunity to: (1) pay for their State insurance premiums on a pre-tax basis and, (2) utilize flexible spending accounts for medical and dependent care expenses. - 31.10 Parking.
+Each faculty member hired on or before the beginning of the 2018 fall term, who remains employed by the University as of September 14, 2018, shall be provided a \$95 transportation stipend to be paid in the September 14, 2018 paycheck.

-ARTICLE 30 DISCIPLINARY ACTION AND JOB ABANDONMENT
+ARTICLE 32 DISCIPLINARY ACTION AND JOB ABANDONMENT

-30.1 Just Cause.
+32.1 Just Cause.